gcc-mirror/gcc/gcc/jit/docs/topics/contexts.rst

    If no errors occurred, this will be NULL.

-If you are wrapping the C API for a higher-level language that supports exception-handling, you may instead by interested in the last error that occurred on the context, so that you can embed this in an exception:
+If you are wrapping the C API for a higher-level language that supports exception-handling, you may instead be interested in the last error that occurred on the context, so that you can embed this in an exception:

 .. function:: const char *\